 - Simple: You borrow directly from the federal government, who will assign your loans to loan servicer.
 Typically all of your loans will be assigned to the same servicer, even if you receive Direct Loans at different schools.

 - Convenient: You will have online access to your Direct Loan account information 24 hours a day, 7 days a week.

-- Flexible: You can choose from several repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans if your needs change.
+- Flexible: You can choose from a variety of repayment plans that are designed to meet the needs of almost any borrower, and you can switch repayment plans as your needs change.

-Step 3: Complete Loan Entrance Counseling online a www.studentloans.gov.
-Select the link, “Complete Counseling”, and select the “Entrance Counseling” option.
+Step 3: Complete Loan Entrance Counseling online at https://studentloans.gov/.
+SSelect the link, "Complete Loan Counseling", and select the "Entrance Counseling" option.
 Entrance counseling takes about 30 minutes to complete and will familiarize you with your right and responsibilities as a borrower.

 Types of Direct Loans

 Unsubsidized: not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
-The interest rate on unsubsidized loans is 6%.
-There is an origination fee of 1.066%.
+The interest rate on undergraduate unsubsidized loans is 4.45%, with an origination fee of 1.066%.
 The maximum annual award will depend upon grade level, cost of attendance, and other aid received.